The first Patriot victory of the American Revolution occurred at Moore's Creek Bridge on February 27, 1776.

 Attorney, Soldier, Statesman, Romantic - Lewis Wallace was the creator of an American literary masterpiece, a leader through changing historic times and one of the great prides of the Hoosier state.

-The annual fall "Mississenewa 1812" festival on the banks of the Mississenewa River commemorating the first recorded American victory of the War of 1812, is an "...award winning premier living history...
+According to the Mississenewa Battlefield Society, the annual fall "Mississenewa 1812" festival on the banks of the Mississenewa River commemorating the first recorded American victory of the War of 1812, is an "...award winning premier living history event in the state of Indiana..."

 Tackling Writer's Block, a brief treatise on motivation for the civilian journalist.
 When inspiration hits it sometimes quickly passes, yet a writer must somehow maintain diligence and keep on keepin' on.